 Construction of AG Barr’s manufacturing plant

-The facility is being constructed using Gazeley's award winning G.Track delivery system.
-G.Track enables construction to be completed in fewer than 11 weeks.
-It helps in customising the construction of large scale buildings and delivering them on time and budget.
+The facility was built using Gazeley’s award-winning G.Track delivery system.
+G.Track enables construction to be completed in less than 11 weeks.
+It helped with customising the construction of large-scale buildings and delivering them on time and budget.

-Construction works on the outer steel frame of the building are being carried out as of November 2012.
-AG Barr will fit out the facility after the framework is completed.
+Construction works on the outer steel frame of the building were carried out in November 2012.
+AG Barr fitted out the facility after the completion of framework.

-DioMet Sheffield has been contracted to manufacture and supply 150m of stainless steel handrails, galvanised dock-support levellers and dock staircases, mesh screening, bollards, stainless steel staircase and other equipment.
+DioMet Sheffield was contracted to manufacture and supply 150m of stainless-steel handrails, galvanised dock-support levellers and dock staircases, mesh screening, bollards, stainless-steel staircase and other equipment.

 The main contractor of the project is Simons Construction.
-Chetwoods Architects is providing architectural services for the project.
+Chetwoods Architects provided architectural services for the project.

 AG Barr and Britvic merger details

-In September 2012, AG Barr and Britvic announced their plans to merge and form a single new company, called Barr Britvic Soft Drinks.
-The portfolio of the new company will include a range of strong and varied brands, including Irn-Bru, Robinsons, Fruit Shoot, J2O and Rubicon.
+In September 2012, AG Barr and Britvic announced their plans to merge and form Barr Britvic Soft Drinks, a single new company.

 Britvic Soft Drinks, one of the largest soft drinks packaging companies in the UK, expanded its packaging operations at its Rugby, UK, facility in the third quarter of 2004.